TSSG/DockerMQTT/README.md

 > pip install virtualenv

-> virtualenv servo-mqtt-env
+> virtualenv reserve-mqtt-env

-> source servo-mqtt-env/bin/activate
+> source reserve-mqtt-env/bin/activate

 To check for the Python dependancies do